jeffpar/basicdos/blog/_posts/2020-07-31-interlude.md

 ### BIOS Parameter Blocks

-While the BPB is a diskette structure that was introduced in PC DOS 2.00, BASIC-DOS had the, um, "foresight" to include that feature in BASIC-DOS 1.00 -- with some extensions as well.
+While the BPB is a diskette structure that was introduced in PC DOS 2.00, BASIC-DOS had the foresight to include that feature in BASIC-DOS 1.00 -- with some extensions as well.

 BASIC-DOS on-disk BPBs have a few additional fields that relieve the boot code from making unnecessary calculations (eg, the locations of the first root